Geometric computation of Christoffel functions on planar convex domains: Application to optimal meshes

 \begin{remark} We would also like to comment about similarities and differences of the proofs of existence of optimal polynomial meshes in arbitrary planar convex bodies from this work and from~\cite{Kr19}.
 A very important part of both proofs is consideration of certain parabolas inside the domain.
 In our proof we were able to ``localize'' the problem and work with a fixed interior point; ``global'' part of the argument was delegated to Tchakaloff's theorem and \cref{lem:Bo-Vi}.
 In~\cite{Kr19}, a maximal function was used to prove a ``global'' tangential Bernstein inequality.
 While smoothing of the boundary was needed in~\cite{Kr19}, we managed to avoid this due to \cref{lem:small move}. \end{remark}

-\begin{remark} Slight changes of arguments presented here allow to obtain an $\eps$-version of the existence of optimal meshes.
-Namely, for every planar convex body $D$ and every $\eps>0$ there exists a sequence $\{Y_n\}_{n\ge1}$ of finite subsets of $D$ such that the cardinality of $Y_n$ is at most $\mu(\eps) n^2$ while
+\begin{remark} In fact, a stronger $\eps$-version of the existence of optimal meshes was established in~\cite{Kr19}.
+Namely, for every planar convex body $D$ and every $\eps>0$ there exists a sequence $\{Y_n\}_{n\ge1}$ of finite subsets of $D$ such that the cardinality of $Y_n$ is at most $4\cdot10^5\eps^{-2} n^2$ while